surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Filter rules

-Use the Question Filter to filter rules by specific question.
+Use the Question Filter to filter rules by a specific question.
 You can also use the Action Type Filter to view only rules for the selected action type:

 <img src="images/survey-creator-logic-tab-filter-rules.png" alt="Survey Creator - Filter rules in the Logic tab" width="50%">

 ## JSON Editor Tab

 The JSON Editor tab enables you to preview and edit the resulting survey configuration.
-In most cases, you don't need to change the JSON object in this tab.
+In most cases, you do not need to modify the JSON object on this tab.
 Change survey settings in the Property Grid instead.

 <img src="images/survey-creator-json-editor-tab.png" alt="Survey Creator - JSON Editor tab" width="50%">